On this page

 - publishing updated clinical guidance for combination prevention for pre-exposure prophylaxis (PrEP) and post-exposure prophylaxis (PEP) prescribing in primary care

-- commissioning behavioural surveillance research to monitor modifiable behaviours driving HIV transmission for gay and bisexual MSM
+- commissioning behavioural surveillance research to monitor modifiable behaviours driving HIV transmission for gay and bisexual men who have sex with men

-- developing an HIV Monitoring Plan to support and measure progress.
+- developing and publishing an HIV Monitoring Plan to support and measure progress.

 Hepatitis C Action Plan